okfn/opendatasurvey/content/faq.md

 ### How can I get more involved?

 If you'd like to be more involved you could become a Country Editor for the Census.
 Only Census Country Editors can review submissions.
-If you’d like to become an editor, email the Census team on census@okfn.org
+If you'd like to become an editor, email the Census team on census@okfn.org

 If there's already an editor for the country you are interested in, don't worry